fbpx

 4. Is it time to reorganise your team?

-Looking internally at how your business is run can be a difficult and uncomfortable task, but this sort of self-reflection is incredibly important.
+Looking internally at how your business is run can be difficult and uncomfortable, but this sort of self-reflection is incredibly important.
 Doing so can help you identify if there’s a problem in your business that’s worth exploring.
 After all:

 “One manager with poor people skills can do damage to the culture and effectiveness of a company in a short period of time,” points out Maricopa County CIO, David Stevens

 This can lead to a multitude of issues.
-For instance, if an employee feels like they’re not being supported by their manager, they may leave, or if they feel that their team isn’t being led in an effective way it can be demotivating.
+For instance, if an employee feels like their manager is not supporting them, they may leave, or if they feel that their team isn’t being led practically, it can be demotivating.

-Alternatively, someone might feel as though they’re being micromanaged leading where they work to feel stressed.
+Alternatively, someone might feel as though they’re being micromanaged, leading where they work to feel stressed.
 In these cases, it’s important to ensure that even your literal office space promotes Mental Wellness.
 These issues, and others, can be frustrating for staff and will need to be tackled.
-However, you won’t find out about them if you’re not taking the opportunity to talk to staff and collect feedback.
+However, you won’t learn about them if you’re not taking the opportunity to talk to staff and collect feedback.

 How can we make the necessary improvements?